Berk-Tosun/taslel/README.md

 ## Documentation

-Get started with ..
+### Get started with

-sphinx + dox(?), hosted on pages.github
+link to sphinx, hosted on pages.github

 ## How to Cite

-Berk Tosun et al. 2022
+bibtex and archiv link.

+--->